dazemc/e-paper-lib/README.md

+Ill be refactoring this into a proper library over the next few months.

 # E-Ink Picture Display in Python

 This is a basic Python script for displaying images on a Waveshare 7.3 inch E-Ink display using the `epd7in3f` library.